-As mentioned, actions taken by the Air District to reduce air pollution and public exposure include: conducting air monitoring and modeling to identify locations of elevated pollution concentrations and to assess potential health impacts (see Figure 1); adopting regulations, plans and guidelines to reduce emissions from stationary (i.e. industrial) and mobile (i.e. cars) pollution sources; enforcing existing Air District regulations and the state's mobile source regulations; providing grants and incentives to reduce emissions from mobile sources (targeted in the Bay Area's most impacted communities); and outreach and education to Bay Area residents on air quality issues and trends.
-These efforts, in combination with the ARB's vast array of regulations to reduce criteria pollutants, toxic air contaminant (TAC's) and diesel particulate matter emissions from cars, trucks and industrial facilities, have been successful.
-Levels of criteria pollutants including fine particulates (fine PM), and TACs, have been reduced dramatically in the Bay Area.
-The region has seen a fourfold reduction in cancer risk due to air toxics since 1990 (BAAQMD, Improving Air Quality & Health in Bay Area Communities, 2014).
+For over sixty years the Air District has been implementing programs to reduce air pollution and public exposure.
+Air District actions include: conducting air monitoring and modeling to identify locations of elevated pollution concentrations and to assess potential health impacts (see Figure 1); adopting regulations, plans and guidelines to reduce emissions from stationary (i.e. industrial) and mobile (i.e. cars) pollution sources; enforcing existing Air District regulations and the state's mobile source regulations; providing grants and incentives to reduce emissions from mobile sources (targeted in the Bay Area's most impacted communities); and outreach and education to Bay Area residents on air quality issues and trends.
+These efforts, in combination with the California Air Resources Board's (ARB)

+vast array of regulations to reduce criteria pollutants,

+and toxic air contaminant (TAC's) including diesel particulate matter emissions from cars, trucks and industrial facilities, have been successful.
+Levels of criteria pollutants including fine particulates (fine PM), and TACs have been reduced dramatically in the Bay Area.
+The region has seen a fourfold reduction in cancer risk due to air toxics since 1990.